d0x2f/d0x2f.github.io/blog/content/the-vhs-project/index.md

 x_handle = "@D0x2f"
 +++

-## The Goal
+## The Situation

-When my wife's family brought out the old family home videos, I wasn't expecting a moving box stacked with VHS and Hi8 tapes literally rotting away in the garden shed.
+I've come into possession of a box of old VHS and Hi8 tapes containing childhood home videos.
 They had been shot around 20 to 35 years ago and were not in the best condition.

 {{
   image(